Danskydan/Hilltop/README.md

       	numValue = numfunRound(numFahrenheit_value-32*(5/9),0)
       	…

 In Hilltop, a cell’s type is indicated once by the programmer.
-Thereafter, the Hilltop program editor will automatically fill in type prefixes, although the programmer may hide them from view, if desired.
+Thereafter, the Hilltop program editor will automatically fill in type prefixes, which may be hidden from view, if desired.
 Attribute and function return types are predefined and therefore require no prefix-based type-ing by the programmer.

 In place of rows and columns of cells, Hilltop organizes cells hierarchically under a root cell that represents the application itself (and that has its own attributes).
 Child cells are distinguished from their attributes by using an additional ‘.’ prefix for cells and a ‘:’ prefix for attributes.
 Indentation is also used, which the Hilltop program editor will handle automatically.
 For example: